pombreda/pgreloaded/doc/tutorial/pygamers.rst

 pygame.Rect
 ^^^^^^^^^^^
 No such functionality is available for Pygame2.
+Rectangles are represented via :class:`pygame2.sdl.rect.SDL_Rect` for low-level SDL2 wrappers or 4-value tuples.

 pygame.scrap
 ^^^^^^^^^^^^